voximplant/ios-sdk-releases-bitcode/README.md

 ## Add Voximplant to your app in Xcode

-1. Open the project in Xcode
+1. Open your project in Xcode
 2. Go to Files > Swift Packages > Add Package Dependency
 3. Add this github repository ( .... )
 4. Select the SDK version